 Ph.D.
 Student, Tepper School of Business

 Elizabeth Campbell is a Ph.D.
 Candidate in Organizational Behavior and Theory in the Tepper School of Business at Carnegie Mellon University.
-Campbell studies factors that contribute to gender differences in organizations and careers using field- and lab-based research methods.
+Campbell studies factors that contribute to gender differences in organizations and careers using experimental and field-based research methods.

 - Carnegie Mellon University – MS (Organizational Behavior and Theory) - 2017

 - Wellesley College – BA (Psychology) - 2013